 - Annual Seminarian Dinner – we participate with the Knights of Columbus in preparing a large meal for the parish to raise money for our Seminarians.

 When and where do we meet?

-We meet on the First Saturday of each month beginning with the 8:00am Mass.
-Following Mass, we meet in Smith Hall for ongoing Formation (prayer and spirituality) and of course business (event planning, updates on apostolates and treasury, etc.).
+We meet on the Second Saturday of each month beginning with the 8:00am Mass.
+Following Mass, we meet in Mother Teresa Hall for ongoing Formation (prayer and spirituality) All who are interested may attend and are always welcome!
+Business (event planning, updates on apostolates and treasury, etc.) will follow.

 This is our vocation.
 The Secular Franciscan is called by God to practice this particular way of life.
 Just as God calls some of us into Marriage, the Priesthood or religious life, so He calls us into our various Spiritualities, whether Franciscan, Dominican, Benedictine or any other.
 We are practicing Catholics, who feel called to a deeper communion with God and one another in the way of Saint Francis – to live the Evangelical Counsels, going from Gospel to life.